 Thus, one day, this child asked me:

-So here this is, Guadalupe Catechism.
+So here it is, Guadalupe Catechism.
 The information laid out here is what is known as ‘The Other Guadalupe.’
 However, with this Catechism it is not necessary to memorize the questions, stop with understanding well with that which it shows us, and know how to respond well with the proper words.

 It is not our intention to offend or make any one angry; we only share words that come from the depths of history.
 Neither do we expect you to agree or disagree with what we do.
 We are acting according to our own principles.

-Finally, we say that the present day Catholic Guadalupe is dedicated to a child.
+Finally, we say that the present day Guadalupe is dedicated to a child.
 Not the child we once were, but the one we one day will be.

 Zitlalxochitzin (better known as ) Guardian of the Guadalupe Pyramid